A John Cage Compendium

 The rubric Films lists films and videotapes by Cage or in which he appears as a performer, that contain music by Cage or interviews with him.
 Arrangement is alphabetical by director.
 Writings in which a particular film is mentioned or discussed are listed in parentheses concluding the entry.

 Grateful acknowledgement is made to the following individuals and institutions in different ways: the late John Cage; Dr. Deborah Campana, Don L. Roberts and the staff of Northwestern University Music Library (Patti Black, Ken Calkins, Jennifer Jenkins, Joan Schuitema, Roberta Senatore, Keith Swanson, Ruth E. Young, Margie Wood); Dr. Don Gillespie and Stephen Fisher (C.F.
 Peters Corporation, New York); George Boziwick and Dr. Bob Kosovsky and the staff of New York Public Library for the Performing Arts; Dr. J. Rigbie Turner, Curator of the music manuscripts, and the staff of Pierpont Morgan Library in New York; and Carol Lyn Ward-Bamford and the staff of the Library of Congress in Washington, D.C.
 Acknowledgements are made to those who have contributed or shared material or information in one form or another: Kees Aarts, Dr. Robert Adlington, Karen Appel (Pinakothek der Moderne, Munich), Dr. Mitchell Arnold, Piet de Bakker, Michael F. Bauer, David Bernstein, Gerrit de Blaauw, Dr. Konrad Boehmer, Anneriek van Bommel, Gabriele Bonomo, Greetje Boomgaard-van der Mark, Suzanne de Bruin-ten Hagen, André Chaudron, Seiji Chōki, Alcedo Coenen, Stefan Conradi, Andrew Culver, the late Merce Cunningham, Dr. Joke Dame, Eric De Visscher, Vincent Deane, René Delbar, Henk van Drunen, Dr. Elena Dubinets, Dr. Willem Elders, the late Anny van Emmerik-Truschel, Ivo van Emmerik, Dr. Martin Erdmann, Dr. Sabine Feißt, Anthony Fiumara, Fiona Flower (C.F.
-Peters Ltd., London), Ron Ford, Dr. Aleks Frosztega, Vincent Gasseling, Geesche Geddert, the late Linde Geddert, Peter Geddert, Wolf Geddert, Ernie van Geenen, Wim Gelok, Gisela Gronemeyer, Bennet Grutman, Dr. Rob Haskins, Jessica de Heer, Willem Hering, Lars Hermesdorf, Henk Heuvelmans, Dr. Tom Hijmans, Silke Hilger, Pay-uun Hiu, Klaas Hoek, Luuk Hoekstra, the late Margriet Hoenderdos, Dr. Friedrich Hommel, Marion Hübscher, Dr. Eric Jas, Tineke Jong, Belén Kerkhoven, Henriette Kindt, László Király, Harry Klaassen, Dr. Sieglinde van de Klundert, Bart Koekoek (Stedelijk Museum Amsterdam), Johan Kolsteeg, Antoine de Kom, Taco Kooistra, Klaus Martin Kopitz, Jeannette van der Kruijff, Dr. Laura Kuhn (The John Cage Trust), Katrijn Kuijpers, Dr. Leigh Landy, Petra van Langen, Ariane de Leeuw, Dr. Taru Leppänen, Constance M. Lewallen, Dr. Sabine Lichtenstein, Dr. Aldo Lieffering, Leo Lousberg, Dr. Jerzy Luty, the late Tera de Marez Oyens, Frank Meijer, Juro Mětšk, the late Dr. Heinz-Klaus Metzger, Henk van der Meulen, Rev. Burkhard Meyer, Karen Margrethe MŅnsted (Statsbiblioteket, Statens Mediensamling, Aarhus, Denmark), Raoul Mörchen, Michael Nieuwenhuizen, Harry Oberendorf, Reinhard Oehlschlägel, Dr. Paul Op de Coul, Dr. David W. Patterson, RosČngela Pereira, Dr. Leo Plenckers (University of Amsterdam), Stefano Pocci, Dr. James Pritchett, Dave Quail, Dr. Rudolf Rasch, Dr. Ulrike Rausch, Deborah Richards, Ulrike Richter, Josef Anton Riedl, Rainer Riehn, Sophie de Rijk, Richard Rijnvos, Dr. Johanne Rivest, Jane Robinson (Scottish National Orchestra), Margarete Roeder (Margarete Roeder Gallery), Els Rollé, Tip de Roon Hertoge, Frans van Rossum, the late Rie Rottier-van Emmerik, Frank Scheffer, Elmer Schönberger, Klaus Schöning, Frits Selie, Ol’ga Smetanová, John Snijders, Friedrich Spangemacher, Jaroslav Št’astný, Sylvia Stoetzer, Henriette Straub, Karin Sträubig-Zepp, Mark Swed, Ted Szántó, Margaret Leng Tan, Bruce J. Taub, Dr. Corinna Thierolf (Pinakothek der Moderne, Munich), the late David Tudor, David Vaughan, Ad van ’t Veer, the late Dr. Kees Vellekoop, Dr. Eddie Vetter, Beatrijs Vissers, Dr. Benedict Weisser, Dr. Frans Wiering, Liz Williamson (C.F.
-Peters Ltd., London), Barbara Woof, Gayle Young, Ruth Young, Jos van der Zanden, and Sergey Zhukov; to the Westdeutscher Rundfunk (Köln), the documentation departments of the Darmstädter Echo (Darmstadt), Donaueschinger Musiktage, Tagespost (Speyer), and Die Welt (Bonn).
+Peters Ltd., London), Ron Ford, Dr. Aleks Frosztega, Vincent Gasseling, Geesche Geddert, the late Linde Geddert, Peter Geddert, Wolf Geddert, Ernie van Geenen, Wim Gelok, Gisela Gronemeyer, Bennet Grutman, Dr. Rob Haskins, Jessica de Heer, Willem Hering, Lars Hermesdorf, Henk Heuvelmans, Dr. Tom Hijmans, Silke Hilger, Pay-uun Hiu, Klaas Hoek, Luuk Hoekstra, the late Margriet Hoenderdos, Dr. Friedrich Hommel, Marion Hübscher, Dr. Eric Jas, Tineke Jong, Belén Kerkhoven, Henriette Kindt, László Király, Harry Klaassen, Dr. Sieglinde van de Klundert, Bart Koekoek (Stedelijk Museum Amsterdam), Johan Kolsteeg, Antoine de Kom, Taco Kooistra, Klaus Martin Kopitz, Jeannette van der Kruijff, Dr. Laura Kuhn (The John Cage Trust), Katrijn Kuijpers, Dr. Leigh Landy, Petra van Langen, Ariane de Leeuw, Dr. Taru Leppänen, Constance M. Lewallen, Dr. Sabine Lichtenstein, Dr. Aldo Lieffering, Leo Lousberg, Dr. Jerzy Luty, the late Tera de Marez Oyens, Frank Meijer, Juro Mětšk, the late Dr. Heinz-Klaus Metzger, Henk van der Meulen, Rev. Burkhard Meyer, Karen Margrethe MŅnsted (Statsbiblioteket, Statens Mediensamling, Aarhus, Denmark), Raoul Mörchen, Michael Nieuwenhuizen, Harry Oberendorf, Reinhard Oehlschlägel, Dr. Paul Op de Coul, Dr. David W. Patterson, RosČngela Pereira, Dr. Leo Plenckers (University of Amsterdam), Stefano Pocci, Dr. James Pritchett, Dave Quail, Dr. Rudolf Rasch, Dr. Ulrike Rausch, Deborah Richards, Ulrike Richter, Josef Anton Riedl, Rainer Riehn, Sophie de Rijk, Richard Rijnvos, Dr. Johanne Rivest, Jane Robinson (Scottish National Orchestra), Margarete Roeder (Margarete Roeder Gallery), Els Rollé, Tip de Roon Hertoge, Frans van Rossum, the late Rie Rottier-van Emmerik, Frank Scheffer, Elmer Schönberger, Klaus Schöning, Frits Selie, Ol’ga Smetanová, John Snijders, Friedrich Spangemacher, Jaroslav Št’astný, Sylvia Stoetzer, Henriette Straub, Karin Sträubig-Zepp, Mark Swed, Ted Szántó, Chiyoko Szlavnics, Margaret Leng Tan, Bruce J. Taub, Dr. Corinna Thierolf (Pinakothek der Moderne, Munich), the late David Tudor, David Vaughan, Ad van ’t Veer, the late Dr. Kees Vellekoop, Dr. Eddie Vetter, Beatrijs Vissers, Dr. Benedict Weisser, Dr. Frans Wiering, Liz Williamson (C.F.
+Peters Ltd., London), Barbara Woof, Gayle Young, Ruth Young, Jos van der Zanden, Sergey Zhukov, and Walter Zimmermann; to the Westdeutscher Rundfunk (Köln), the documentation departments of the Darmstädter Echo (Darmstadt), Donaueschinger Musiktage, Tagespost (Speyer), and Die Welt (Bonn).
 Financial support from the Netherlands Organization for Scientific Research, the Faculty of Letters of the University of Amsterdam, as well as from the Research Institute for History and Culture of Utrecht University has made research for this site possible.